 Advantages Of Jigs And Fixtures

-- There is very little variability in dimension when jigs are used, So less rejection rate.
+- There is minimal variability in dimension when jigs are used, So less rejection rate.

 - Less variability in part dimension ensures faster cycle time